Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Spectrum of Self-Adjoint Compact Operators

-Finally, we provide an immidiate corollary of the above lemma which shows that for two close (in the appropriate norm) operators the distance of eigenvalue of one opertor to the spectrum of the other is also small.
+Finally, we provide an immediate corollary of the above lemma which shows that for two close (in the appropriate norm) operators the distance of eigenvalue of one operator to the spectrum of the other is also small.

 \begin{corollary} Fix small $\varepsilon>0$.
 Given two self-adjoint compact operators $T_1, T_2$ on a Hilbert space $\mathcal H$, such that $\|T_1-T_2\|_{\cH\rightarrow \cH}\leq \varepsilon$, then for any eigenvalue $\lambda$ of $T_1$, the following holds